DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: The System

 Any functional search system is also susceptible to confirmation attacks.
 An adversary interested in knowing whether a document in a collection contains a keyword (e.g., ``XKeyscore'' to learn whether the collection contains the Snowden documents) can always directly query for the keyword of interest.

-We compare the number of queries an adversary needs to extract the corpus or recover a document in \name to the number of queries required in two hypothetical systems.
-First, an ideal search system in which given a query the querier learns \emph{only} one bit of information: whether the owner has a matching document.
-Second, a search system where the querier learns how many matching documents the owner has.
+We compare the number of queries an adversary needs to extract the corpus or recover a document in the following three settings: when using \name, and when using one of two hypothetical systems.
+The first hypothetical system, called \emph{1-bit}, is an ideal search system.
+In this system, given a query, the querier learns \emph{only} one bit of information: whether the owner has a matching document.
+The second hypothetical system, called \emph{\#doc}, is an ideal search system where the querier learns how many matching documents the owner has.